Hritik930/HackerRank_SQL_Solutions/README.md

 # HackerRank Solutions
 The questions and mostly original solutions.
-Some hints and partial solutions were used after multiple attempts on more difficult problems.
+Some hints and partial solutions were referred to after multiple attempts on the more difficult problems.
 ## Index
 - [SQL](#sql)
   - [Basic Select](#basic-select)